simple-configuration-server/example-configuration/.github/pull_request_template.md

-_Please note that all pull-requests must be backed by an issue submitted via the GitLab project page_
+_Please note that all pull-requests must be backed by an issue_

-In response to: [Provide a link to the issue here]
+In response to: #[Type issue number here]

 ## Description
 [Please provide a functional description of your code changes.
 If you have any